Estimated reading time: 15 minutes

 Types of Bad or Disruptive Employees

-1. Negative attitude
+- Negative attitude

 A negative attitude is one of the most common types of bad employees.
 A negative attitude is a permanent and pervasive dissatisfaction with work and the workplace.

 Such employees are usually difficult to work with and are often disruptive to other staff members and supervisors.
-They may refuse to follow instructions or do their job, leading to problems at work and home.
+They can refuse to follow instructions or do their job, leading to problems at work and home.

-In addition, such employees often undermine the morale of other staff members and can harm company morale as a whole.
+In addition, such employees often undermine the morale of other staff members and can harm company morale as a whole. - Poor behavior

 Poor performance by an employee can hurt the organization’s performance.